What's an Adaptogen? - Duke's Materia Tonica

 - Ashwagandha, for instance, promotes adrenal function that has the adaptogenic effect of reducing the body's perception of stress and increasing the body's work tolerance.

-Other adaptogens have an effect on the thyroid gland which is responsible for the body's physical action toward performance, a form of productive stress.
+And other adaptogens have an effect on the thyroid gland which is responsible for the body's physical action toward performance, a form of productive stress.

 Choosing an Adaptogen